Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

   1. [Step 1]
   2. [Step 2]
   3. [Step 3]
-- **Security Measures:**
-  - Use of environment variables for sensitive data.
-  - Ensured DEBUG mode is disabled in production.

 ## AI Tools Usage and Reflection

 ### AI in Code Creation